Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.save_error_log(path)*

-Save Kong error log to path.
+Saves Kong error log to path.
 Throws error if any.

 [Back to top](#introduction)